nwarford/nwarford-academic-site/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student at the University of Maryland, advised by <a href=https://www.umiacs.umd.edu/~mmazurek/>Michelle Mazurek</a>.
-My research interests focus on the intersection of computer security and everyday people.
-In particular, I am interested in populations with specific security concerns due to circumstance or demographic that don't fall easily under the label of "general users".
+I am a Visiting Instructor of Computer Science at Oberlin College.
+At the University of Maryland, I was advised by <a href=https://www.umiacs.umd.edu/~mmazurek/>Michelle Mazurek</a>.
+My research interests focus on the intersection of computer security and at-risk users - people who, due to context or circumstance, experience elevated digital-safety risks and harms".